iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Vector Spaces/Vector Space.md

 > Take note that the set $F$ is a scalar field, and it can be a finite field too.

 **Lacks of Inner Product**:
-> The definition above lacks the definition of an inner product for the vectors.
+> The definition above lacks the requirement for an inner product for the vectors.

 ---